zoontek/react-native-permissions/README.md

 Request notifications permission status and get notifications settings values.

-You cannot request notifications permissions on Windows.
-Disabling or enabling notifications can only be done through the App Settings.
+- You have to target at least SDK 33 to perform request on Android 13+.
+The permission is always granted for prior versions.
-`requestNotifications` is iOS-only.
-To request notifications permissions on Android, use `request(PERMISSIONS.ANDROID.POST_NOTIFICATIONS)`
+- You cannot request notifications permissions on Windows.
+Disabling / enabling them can only be done through the App Settings.

 ```ts
 // only used on iOS